We at Drury (“we”, “us” or “our”) respect your privacy.

 PURPOSE OF THIS POLICY

-This Policy will inform you of the nature of the personal information about you that is processed by us and how you can request that we delete, update, transfer and/or provide you with access to it or otherwise cease processing it for a specific purpose.
-This Policy is intended to assist you in making informed decisions when using the Site.
+This Policy will inform you of the nature of the personal information about you that is processed by us and how you can request that we delete, update, transfer and/or provide you with access to it or otherwise cease processing it for a special purpose.
+This Policy is intended to assist you in making informed decisions when using the site.

 This Policy complies with the standards set by Regulation (EU) 2016/79 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation).